This is a typical question you might ask in various projects on Raspberry Pi.

 Extra tips

-I’ll give you here two tips to improve your web server or to make it easier to manage.
+I’ll give you two extra tips to improve your web server or to make it easier to manage.

 PHPMyAdmin

-Previously in this post, we made all the changes in the MySQL database manually, doing requests to create users, grant access or insert data.
+Previously in this post, we made all the changes in the MySQL database manually, doing the SQL requests directly to create users, grant access or insert data.

 But there is a popular tool to do this faster and intuitively: PHPMyAdmin.

-It’s a free tool, providing a web interface to manage your MySQL server.
+It’s a free tool that provides a web interface to manage your MySQL server.

 To install PHPMyAdmin, follow these steps: